 One of the most important things to think about when viewing a car is the owner or salesperson.
 What are they like?
 Here is a list of a few things to consider, trust nobody!
-Remember, your giving over your hard-earned cash!!
+Remember, you're giving over your hard-earned cash!

-- Do they thrash the car when it's still cold? - Do they let the turbo warm up/cool down? - The area in which they live.
-Is it a complete dump? - Do they reply "donno mate" to any simple questions? - Do they state, " My mate Dave serviced it"? - Do they know anything about the Evolution model? - How many cars have they got on the drive?
-5 or more means they could be a dealer.
+- Do they thrash the car when it's still cold? - How long have they owned the car?
+Between 1 and 6 months may suggest the car needs a major repair that they cannot afford.
+What's the reason for the sale? - Do they let the turbo warm up/cool down? - The area in which they live.
+Is it a complete dump? - Do they reply "donno mate" to any simple questions? - Do they state, "My mate Dave serviced it"? - Do they know anything about the Evolution model? - How many cars have they got on the drive?
+5 or more means they could be a dealer. - What is their reaction when you ask to see Paperwork? - What is their reaction to you asking for details for HPi check?

-If you can answer "yes" to any of these questions then walk away!
-Trust me, there are plenty more decent examples out there.
+If you get a bad gut feeling from their answer/reaction to these questions then walk away!
+Trust me; there are plenty more decent examples out there.
 Don't let your money burn a hole in your pocket.

-You will be lucky to find an Evo for sale in the local area so be prepared to spend a few weekends traveling around the country to find the right car.
+You will be lucky to find an Evo for sale in the local area so be prepared to spend a few weekends travelling around the country to find the right car.
+I completed 1000 miles in one week looking for my Evo IV.
+It's well worth the cost in petrol/hotels.